Oswin So

 4th year PhD @ REALM, MIT AeroAstro

 I am interested in developing structure-exploiting algorithms for the learning and control of dynamical systems.
 My research has mainly focused on improving safety in reinforcement learning using Hamilton-Jacobi reachability analysis and Control Barrier Functions, with applications to multi-agent systems and fixed wing aircraft.
-I have also dabbled in topics such as scientific reasoning in (d)LLMs.
+I have also dabbled in topics such as reasoning in (d)LLMs.

 I’m currently at REALM at MIT, advised by Chuchu Fan.
 Previously, I did my undergrad at Georgia Tech, where I was very fortunate to do undergraduate research with Evangelos Theodorou and Molei Tao.